loreloc/spnflow/README.md

 - Implementation of Deep Generalized Convolutional SPNs (DGC-SPNs).
 [9]

 ## Documentation
-The library documentation is hosted using Github Pages at [SPNFlow](https://loreloc.github.io/spnflow/).
+The library documentation is hosted using GitHub Pages at [deeprob-kit](https://loreloc.github.io/deeprob-kit/).

 ## Experiments
 The datasets required to run the experiments can be found on [Google Drive](https://drive.google.com/file/d/1sQaygKi3vhjyiTSZ_8gJ5Lffynx3KqU4/view?usp=sharing).